YichenWu11/YichenWu11/README.md

 ---

-- 📖 A XJTU Computer Science Rookie
+- 📖 A Computer Science Rookie
 - 🎮 Interested in Game Engine and Computer Graphics
 - 📧 Contact Me : 2206113829@stu.xjtu.edu.cn
 - 🥇 The early bird catches the worm